wenhuizhang/Akraino/Doc/securityTools.md

 ### 1. Password Complexity Check:

-1.1 John The Ripper - A fast password cracker http://www.openwall.com/john/
+1.1 John The Ripper: A fast password cracker http://www.openwall.com/john/

 1.2 atstaketools: This is an archive of various tools that help perform vulnerability scanning and analysis, information gathering, password auditing, and forensics.http://packetstormsecurity.com/files/50718/AtStakeTools.zip.html